davidlin2k/MITx-6.00.2x/final/problem8_part_b.md

 ## Problem 8-3
-0/1 point (graded)
+1/1 point (graded)
 The polyfit curve for the rabbit population is:

-A straight line incorrect
+A concave up curve (looks like a U shape) correct

 ## Problem 8-4
 0/1 point (graded)
 The polyfit curve for the fox population is:

-A concave up curve (looks like a U shape)incorrect
+A concave up curve (looks like a U shape) incorrect

 ## Problem 8-5